Support Home Launching Your Study Design

 6. Design Space: This is where you add Tasks, Questionnaires and Control Nodes.

-Checking Experiment Nodes
+Adding Experiment Nodes

 Once you have added your tasks and questionnaires to your experiment, you may want to consider adding Control Nodes to your experiment.
 These nodes allow you to manipulate the path of participants through your experiment.
 For example, you may want to randomise participants to two different conditions of your experiment - this can be achieved by adding a Randomiser Node.